When Efficiency Replaces Humanity

 That is where leadership gets tested.

-A leader’s job is not just to improve performance.
+A leader’s job is not only to improve performance.
+It is to notice what the pursuit of performance is asking people to absorb.
 It is to protect the humanity of the people inside the system.
 A leader sets the tone for whether efficiency serves people, or whether people slowly get sacrificed to efficiency.

 That is what Picard understood.